AhmadMHawwash/forge/goals/bug-investigation.md

 - Test in different environments if relevant
 - Document what consistently triggers the problem

+**For complex bugs (Least-to-Most approach):**

+1. Start with the simplest reproduction case
+2. Verify the bug exists in this minimal scenario
+3. Gradually add complexity until you match the full scenario
+4. This helps isolate exactly which conditions trigger the issue

 ### 3. INVESTIGATE ROOT CAUSE

 **Follow the evidence:**